1.1 This statement explains the Company’s present corporate governance arrangements and the standards with which the Group complies.

 The Company has clear, documented procedures in place to assess and progress opportunities arising, whether for process improvement, product enhancement, new business, or any other matter.

 Maintain the board as a well-functioning, balanced team led by the Chair

-The Board has two Executive Directors and three Non-Executive Directors (including the Chairman).
+The Board has three Executive Directors (including the Executive Chairman) and two Non-Executive Directors.
 Each of the Non-Executive Directors is considered independent of management and free of any relationship that could materially interfere with the exercise of their independent judgement.
-The Chairman was considered independent upon his appointment.
-The Board considers that its two remaining Non-Executive Directors are independent, giving an appropriate balance between Executive Directors and independent directors.
+The Board considers that its two Non-Executive Directors are independent, giving a balance between Executive Directors and independent directors.